-- The course must have prior approval of the principal with a signed contract. - Course cost and completion of assignments are the student's responsibility. - Course work completed and final grades on file to administration by the same time as other seniors if they are to be considered for graduation
+- The course must have prior approval of the administration with a signed contract. - Course work completed and final grades on file to administration by the same time as other seniors if they are to be considered for graduation.

 Online/Distance Learning & Concurrent Enrollment Terms and Conditions